Radiologic & MRI Technologist

 • Vascular sonography

-Post-primary pathway eligibility requirements include a current ARRT certification or a credential from the American Registry for Diagnostic Medical Sonography (ARDMS) or Nuclear Medicine Technology Certification Board (NMTCB).
+Post-primary pathway eligibility requirements include a current ARRT certification or a credential from the American Registry for Diagnostic Medical Sonography (ARDMS) or the Nuclear Medicine Technology Certification Board (NMTCB).
 The following specialization credentials can be earned through the post-primary pathway:

 • Bone densitometry